tjol/ckdl/doc/index.rst

 * :doc:`Python 3 <ckdl-py>`
 * :doc:`C++ 20 <kdlpp>`

-ckdl supports KDL version 1.0.0 and has preliminary support for KDL 2.0.0 (draft spec).
+ckdl supports KDL versions 1.0.0 and KDL 2.0.0.
 KDL 2 support has to be explicitly enabled.
-When the KDL 2 spec is finalized, future versions of ckdl will default to parsing both KDL 2 and KDL 1 documents.
+Future versions of ckdl will default to parsing both KDL 2 and KDL 1 documents.

 Building ckdl
 -------------